With calming sounds of the creek and sweeping views of the mountain valley, you feel completely immersed in the forest around you.

 Trees step down along an outdoor staircase, inviting you to move into a sunken courtyard that offers light and greenery into the lower living spaces.
 By carving into the earth, a deceptively expansive program maintains a modest sense of scale.

+While the exterior is defined by steel elements and dark-stained wood siding designed to veil the house, interiors are bright and awash in natural light.
 In the spa room, stone is made to feel like water.
 And in the primary bathroom, rhythmic vertical patterns echo layered tree trunks of the forest.
-A commissioned sculpture continues this theme with a design that evokes a cross section of Aspen wood as seen under a microscope.

 Process & Details